Areso/1255-burgomaster/README.md

 		You could help with translations for the game here:<br>
 		<a href='https://docs.google.com/spreadsheets/d/1WxRoxfPpYBHqvWb4mQNxGVr3r4VyxHSEuELzdU1I2PE'>https://docs.google.com/spreadsheets/d/1WxRoxfPpYBHqvWb4mQNxGVr3r4VyxHSEuELzdU1I2PE</a><br>
 		This is a single-player game.
-There is built-in chat, so, you could ask a question to other players.<br> The game itself about building a city.
+There is built-in chat, so, you could ask a question to other players.<br> Also, the game has now global goals, which is usually activated for a limited time.<br>
+		In those events, all players work together to achieve a high global goal, and in case of the achievement, they all got a reward, according to their pledge in the achievement.<br>
+		The game itself about building a city.
 You are starting with some amount of gold and a few citizens.<br>
 		This is an IDLE game, which means, every minute your citizens will spawn new citizens and pay taxes to you.<br>
 		You can construct buildings, but upgrading existing ones will require each time more gold because this game is an Incremental game.<br>